 Weight cuts can vary in severity depending on the athlete.
 Some fighters only drop a few pounds so they can fight in a division that is close to their natural weight, while others undergo extreme weight cutting, losing up to 30 pounds to have a huge advantage over their opponent.

 Rapid weight cutting is a dangerous practice and can lead to athletes putting themselves at risk during a fight due to loss of strength and can lead to long-term health risks.

 Why Do UFC Fighters Cut Weight?

 UFC competitions are split up into weight divisions, which are based on a weight range.
 Fighters are weighed in a day before the bout and fall into one of these categories according to their weight on the day.

-Fighters attempt to lose weight before a fight weigh-in to fall into a lower weight class.
+Fighters attempt to lose weight before a fight weigh-in to fall into a lower-weight class.
 Tall, strong fighters who can fight in a lower weight class may have a significant advantage over shorter, smaller and weaker competitors.
-So, it advantageous for a fighter to fight in a weight class lower than his own.
+So, it is advantageous for a fighter to fight in a weight class lower than his own.

 This leads to fighters always trying to cut weight rapidly before a fight to get into a lower weight class.
 The weight is usually put back on quickly after the fight.

 The weight class divisions in UFC competitions are as follows:

 |Light Heavyweight||205 lbs|